 European Securities and Markets Authority (ESMA) released updates to the Securities Financing Transactions Regulation (SFTR) validation rules and ISO 20022 XML schema on 29 July 2021.
-The updated validation rules will take effect from 31 January 2022.
+The updated validation rules will take effect from 31 January 2022 for European-based firms and 14 April 2022 for UK-based firms.
 Now is the time to get ready for the changes.

 What are some of the validation rule updates?